 Step 5: Add food coloring (optional)

-- As you can see in the pictures, we added dark blue food coloring into our glitter bottle to make it appear like a snowstorm in the dark.
-This step is not a must and optional!
+- As you can see in the pictures, we added dark blue food coloring to our glitter bottle to make it appear like a snowstorm in the dark.
+This step is not a must and is optional!

 Step 6: Make it sparkle

 - Add 2–4 teaspoons of shimmering craft glitter, confetti, or sequins to the water glue mix.
 We used silver glitter to make it look like snow!

 Step 7: Top of the jar with water

 - Fill the remainder of the mason jar with distilled water, leaving about 1/2 inch of space at the top.

 - Take the lid now and close the jar tightly.

 Step 9: Let it snow

 - After the glue has cured, shake your Christmas jar.
 Enjoy watching the snowstorm rise and the glitter swirl to the bottom.
 It is very calming!